General concepts

 User accounts created for one Region are not valid for other Regions.
 A signup is required for each individual Region.

-If you need help choosing a Region to locate your Project in, please contact our support via the Support Portal.
+If you need help choosing a Region to locate your Project in, contact the Composable Commerce support team.

 Hosts